 Customers may be concerned with the safety of online shopping, so you will need to provide them with clear information about your privacy and security policies.

 The same laws apply to online selling as they do to traditional selling methods.
-Make sure you are familiar with the laws outlined in the Fair Trading Act 1989 before you begin selling online.
+Make sure you are familiar with the laws outlined in the Fair Trading Act 1989 (incorporating Australian Consumer Law) before you begin selling online.